-What facilities are in the school to assist children with disabilities move around the building and take part in lessons?

-- Parents are welcome to inform the school of any issues they have identified which relate to mobility or access to lessons, whether these be permanent or transient that their child may have. - A fully differentiated curriculum for all boys, including the availability of large print texts and Dyslexia support materials. - We have staff on site during the day who routinely check the building and grounds to check they are safe for all pupils. - We have toilets at ground floor level for pupils and visitors with disabilities. - We have a wheelchair ramp into our main reception and access to the grounds. - An identified parking space for the disabled is situated at the front of the school. - Where needed hand rails are in place and lines highlighting edges to steps are in place for the visually impaired. - Pupils who have visual impairment and others who find large groups of people difficult to negotiate are allowed to leave lessons 5 minutes early to ensure safe passage around the site accompanied by a staff member or pupil. - Laptops for pupils who have problems with hand/joint mobility, fatigue or dyspraxia. - Where required, we work with external agencies such as Occupational Therapy to support students with disabilities to move around the site safely and take part in lessons.
+Disability support What facilities are in the school to assist children with disabilities move around the building and take part in lessons?
+Parents are welcome to inform the school of any issues they have identified which relate to mobility or access to lessons, whether these be permanent or transient that their child may have.
+A fully differentiated curriculum for all boys, including the availability of large print texts and Dyslexia support materials.
+We have staff on site during the day who routinely check the building and grounds to check they are safe for all students.
+We have toilets at ground floor level for students and visitors with disabilities.
+We have a wheelchair ramp into our main reception and access to the grounds.
+An identified parking space for the disabled is situated at the front of the school.
+Where needed hand rails are in place and lines highlighting edges to steps are in place for the visually impaired.
+Students who have visual impairment and others who find large groups of people difficult to negotiate are allowed to leave lessons 5 minutes early to ensure safe passage around the site accompanied by a staff member or pupil.
+Laptops can be used by students who have problems with hand/joint mobility, fatigue or dyspraxia.
+Where required, we work with external agencies such as Occupational Therapy to support students with disabilities Occupational Therapy to support students with disabilities to move around the site safely and take part in lessons.
 Accessing lessons How do I know my child will be able to access all lessons?
-If you think your son has a disability which may make it hard for them to navigate the school, contact the SENCO in the first instance.
-Parents are welcome to visit the school before they make an application.
+If you think your son has a disability which may make it hard for them to navigate the school, contact the SENDCO in the first instance.
+Parents are welcome, and indeed encouraged, to visit the school before making an application.

 Who we work with Who does the school work with?
-We work with a wide range of external agencies including: Child Adolescent Mental Health Service (CAMHS) Educational Psychology Service Speech & Language Therapy Service Occupational Therapy service Visual Impairment Service English as an Additional Language Service Autism Support service Educational Welfare Officer Early Help Social Services.
-The majority of our services are provided via Cognus in Sutton.
+We work with a wide range of external agencies including: Child Adolescent Mental Health Service (CAMHS) Educational Psychology Service Speech &amp; Language Therapy Service Occupational Therapy service Visual Impairment Service Autism Support service Educational Welfare Officer Early Help Social Services Emotional Wellbeing Practitioner Hearing impairment service Therapy dog The majority of our services are provided via Cognus in Sutton.
 Working with other agencies How does the school work with other agencies?
-Pupils who are identified as needing specialist help are referred through the SENCO or Inclusion Co-Ordinator to external agencies.
+Students who are identified as needing specialist help are referred through the SENDCO or Inclusion Co-Ordinator to external agencies.
 There is a Cause for Concern form which is completed to start the referral process.
 Parents will be informed of all referrals to outside agencies such as the Educational Psychology Service or CAMHS.
 Informing parents and carers How will I be informed?
 Parents will be informed before we refer to a new agency.
-In general, parents and carers are kept informed via: • phone calls emailsassessment reports sent home to parents meetingsparent evenings annual review meetings.
-For boys with an additional need, a Pupil Passport will be co- produced.
-Additionally, for some boys, such as those with an Education, Health and Care Plan, a Learning Plan will be drawn up, shared and reviewed throughout the year.
+In general, parents and carers are kept informed via: • phone calls • emails • assessment reports sent home to parents • meetings • parent evenings • annual review meetings for students with an EHCP For boys with an additional need, a Pupil Passport will be co-produced.